 • increase in number of children educated

-• reduced vulnerability
+• reduction in vulnerability

-• improved shelter
+• improvement of shelter

 • participation in insurance protection

 • creation of employment opportunities for other low income people